PeriLLC/tomopy_peri_0.1.x/README.md

 The support algorithms and hardware platforms:

 1. pml_quad, pml_hybrid, ospml_quad, ospml_hybrid algorithms
-2. Intel Xeon Phi Co-processor and vVidia GPGPU
+2. Intel Xeon Phi Co-processor and nVidia GPGPU

 How TO INSTALL: